 - SMTP Password: If your server requires authentication you need to add your password here.

 - SMTP Port: If you are using a non standard port number (default is 25) enter it here.
+Today most SMTP services use the encrypted 587 port to connect to send emails.

 Why do I have to continually restart my email campaigns?